Xavier Musketeers men's basketball: Retired numbers

-Xavier has retired jersey numbers for four players in their history.
+Xavier has retired jersey numbers for seven players in their history.

 Former university President Fr.
 James Hoff has also had a "jersey" retired in memory of all that he contributed to the school and basketball program.
 This was unveiled before a 2004 meeting with Creighton, where Hoff was vice president of university relations and President of the Creighton Foundation.
 Fr.
 Hoff died from cancer in 2004.